oliversteidel/prettyprompt/README.md

 <br>

-- go to the [Oh My Posh Docs](https://ohmyposh.dev/docs/fonts) and download a nerd font
+- go to the [this GitHub repo](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts) and download a nerd font
-- they recommend <strong>Meslo LGM NF</strong> nerd font which includes all the icons you will need for the themes
+- the nerd font **Meslo LGM NF** is recommended which includes all the icons you will need for the themes
 - extract the downloaded ZIP-file and paste it into your windows fonts folder

 ---